diemastermonkey/trickery/README.md

 # Trickery
 Collection of script/code tools/tricks I like to think I've invented/discovered/mastered (none of that's true):

-+ Utilities for scripts
++ Useful bits of code for weird scripts
++ Self-modifying / self-generating code
++ All forms of polyglotism
 + Procedural generation
 + Obfuscation
-+ Self-modifying / self-generating code
 + /etc

 Useful for everything from lulz to world domination.